hmans/allowance/README.md

 # Allowance

-Allowance is a general-use permission management library for Ruby.
+**Allowance is a general-use permission management library for Ruby.
-It's decidedly simple, highly flexible, and has out-of-the-box support for ActiveModel-compliant classes.
+It's decidedly simple, highly flexible, and has out-of-the-box support for ActiveModel-compliant classes.**

-It was inspired by Ryan Bates' fantastic [cancan](https://github.com/ryanb/cancan) and, unlike most other gems of its kind, is not bound to a specific framework.
+It was inspired by Ryan Bates' fantastic Rails authorization plugin [cancan](https://github.com/ryanb/cancan) and, unlike most other gems of its kind, is not bound to a specific framework.

-### A simple Example:
+A simple Example:

 ``` ruby
 p = Allowance.define do |can|